Ansamii/Ansamii/README.md

 - 👀 I’m interested in developing apps,
 - 🌱 I’m currently learning POO, .NET framework, C#, Windowsforms.
 I also have knowledge about data bases, I know about the language T-SQL
 - 💞️ I’m looking to collaborate on developing apps!
 I really do it with passion.
-- 📫 How to reach me: you can send me an email : anmidev@hotmail.com
+- 📫 How to reach me: you can send me a message.

 <!---
 Ansamii/Ansamii is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.